How to truncate in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app automatically.
+The Agent will write the code, test for errors, and deploy your application directly from your browser.
 Start building with Replit.